holochain/launcher-tauri/README.md

 - Data: `$DATA_DIR/holochain` and `$DATA_DIR/lair`.
   - In Ubuntu this is `$HOME/.local/share/holochain` and `$HOME/.local/share/lair`.

-To reset the launcher, it is enough to remove all the folders mentioned above and start the launcher again.
+To reset the launcher, you can execute a factory reset in the `Holochain Admin` window > `Settings` menu > `Factory Reset`.

 ### Logs

-Logs can be found at `$DATA_DIR/holochain/launcher.log`.
+Logs can be found at `$DATA_DIR/holochain/logs/launcher.log`.
 When reporting issues, please attach the contents of this file.

-## Support

-Right now only Linux amd64 is supported.
-MacOS will be available soon.
-Windows support will be blocked until Holochain core supports it.

-There is a known issue that prevents the UIs from opening in Chromium based browsers.
-For now the launcher will only open UIs in Firefox.

 ## Developer Setup